Dylan Samberg: Professional

 In February 2021, Samberg was assigned to the Jets' American Hockey League (AHL) affiliate, the Manitoba Moose, for the shortened 2020–21 season.
 In his first professional season, Samberg tallied one goal and six assists through 32 games.

 In September 2021, Samberg suffered a high ankle sprain during the Jets' training camp and he was expected to miss six to eight weeks.
 When he fully recovered, Samberg re-joined the Moose and became top defensive partners with Johnathan Kovacevic.
 He eventually made his NHL debut on January 13, 2022, in a 3–0 win over the Detroit Red Wings.
 Samberg played 17:52 in his debut and recorded his first career NHL point, an assist on Andrew Copp's first goal of the game.
 He played six games with the Jets following his debut, recording two assists, before returning to the AHL.
 After returning to the Moose, Samberg continued his impressive offensive output as he tallied 12 assists through 32 games.
 He was eventually recalled on an emergency basis in April 2022.
 In his first game back at the NHL level, Samberg assisted on both of Morgan Barron's goals to tally two secondary assists in the 4–2 win over the Montreal Canadiens.
 Once the Jets were eliminated from playoff contention, Samberg returned to the Moose to assist in their 2022 Calder Cup playoffs push.

+On November 23, 2024, in a 4–1 loss to the Nashville Predators, Samberg suffered a broken foot from blocking a shot from Predators' forward Steven Stamkos, sidelining him for the foreseeable future.